StefanScherer/windows-docker-machine/README.md

 So with a `vagrant up 2016` you spin up the LTS version, with `vagrant up 1709` the 1709 version and with `vagrant up insider` the Insider build.

+If you don't want to run the **packer** step, you can run `vagrant up 2016-box` and get your box downloaded directly from [Vagrant Cloud](https://app.vagrantup.com/StefanScherer/boxes/windows_2016_docker).

 Tested environments

 * macOS with Vagrant 2.0.1